MicrosoftDocs/cpp-docs/docs/ide/customize-cmake-settings.md

 ---
-title: "Customize CMake settings in Visual Studio" ms.date: "01/22/2019"
+title: "Customize CMake build settings in Visual Studio" ms.date: "02/08/2019"
-helpviewer_keywords: ["CMake settings"]
+helpviewer_keywords: ["CMake build settings"]
 ---
-# Customizing CMake settings
+# Customize CMake build settings

 Visual Studio provides several CMake configurations that define how CMake.exe is invoked to create the CMake cache for a given project.
 To add a new configuration, click the configuration drop-down in the toolbar and choose **Manage Configurations**: